girder/viime/joss/paper.md

 resonance (NMR).
 Investigators are increasingly using both methods to increase the metabolite coverage.
 The challenge for this type of multi-platform approach is that the data structure may be very different in these two platforms.
-For example, NMR data may be reported as a list of spectral features e.g. bins or peaks with arbitrary intensity units or more directly with named metabolites reported in concentration units ranging from micromolar to millimolar.
+For example, NMR data may be reported as a list of spectral features, e.g., bins or peaks with arbitrary intensity units or more directly with named metabolites reported in concentration units ranging from micromolar to millimolar.
 Some MS approaches can also provide data in the form of identified metabolite concentrations, but given the superior sensitivity of MS, the